tim18-png/tim18-png/README.md

 ###

-<h6 align="left">✨ I'm a second-year Computer Science & AI student passionate about the intersection of software development and intelligent systems.<br><br>🚀  Currently diving deep into machine learning algorithms and data structures.
-I enjoy tackling challenging problems and am always eager to learn new technologies.</h6>
+<p align="left">✨ I'm a second-year Computer Science & AI student passionate about the intersection of software development and intelligent systems.<br><br>🚀  Currently diving deep into machine learning algorithms and data structures.
+I enjoy tackling challenging problems and am always eager to learn new technologies.</p>

 ###